 Temperature recordings were widely used as a screening tool to help detect COVID-infected individuals.
 Traditional approaches to temperature screening have several important things that could be improved.

 Because absolute temperature is measured in the axilla, mouth, or eardrum rather than the body’s core temperature, it has limited utility.
 As a result, there is no accurate reference value for what constitutes “normal” forehead temperature.

-Researchers discovered that a temperature difference equal to or above 0.55oC between the forehead and the eye is highly predictive of COVID-19 screening for infection and more importantly, it helps discriminate between people with and without the infection when there are mild symptoms and a history of close contact with an infected individual.
+Researchers discovered that a temperature difference of 0.55oC or greater between the forehead and the eye is highly predictive of COVID-19 infection screening.
+More importantly, it helps distinguish between people with and without the infection when there are mild symptoms and a history of close contact with an infected individual.

-Infrared thermography is a non-contact imaging modality that is relatively cheap and easy to use.
-The results question the current COVID-19 screening approach and pave the way for adopting better strategies that can easily be deployed in a wide manner.
+Infrared thermography is a non-contact imaging modality that is both inexpensive and simple to use.
+The findings call into question the current COVID-19 screening approach and pave the way for adopting better strategies that can be easily deployed on a large scale.

-However, caution interpreting the results must be taken since this was a pilot study.
-Another potential limitation that needs to be addressed before a wider implementation of the method is ethical concerns on the imaging of the face of individuals, but this can be overcome by blurring the images and automating the method.
+However, because this was a pilot study, the results must be interpreted cautiously.
+Another potential limitation to be addressed before the method is widely implemented is ethical concerns about imaging of the face of individuals, which can be overcome by blurring the images and automating the method.

 Related Content: Thermal Scanner Screens Six People At Once